D00mch/DelegateAdapters/README.md

 # DelegateAdapters
-Simplify creating recycler view adapters with many different view types.
-This lib is inspired by Hannes Dorfmann [AdapterDelegates](https://github.com/sockeqwe/AdapterDelegates).
+Simplify the creation of `RecyclerView` adapters with different view types with this library, which is inspired by Hannes Dorfmann's [AdapterDelegates](https://github.com/sockeqwe/AdapterDelegates).

-[Article](https://habr.com/post/341738/) about it on Russian.
+There is also an [article](https://habr.com/post/341738/) about it in Russian on Habr.

 ## Dependencies